Odisha receives 145 investment proposals worth Rs 7.26 lakh crore so far in biz conclave | Headlines

 Odisha receives 145 investment proposals worth Rs 7.26 lakh crore so far in biz conclave

-The Odisha government on Thursday said it has so far received 145 investment proposals worth over Rs 7.26 lakh crore in the current edition of the business summit.
+The Odisha government said it has so far received 145 investment proposals worth over Rs 7.26 lakh crore in the current edition of the business summit.

-The Naveen Patnaik government signed 21 MoUs with various companies on the second day of the 'Make In Odisha' Conclave 2022.
+The Naveen Patnaik government signed 21 MoUs with various companies on the second day of the 'Make In Odisha' Conclave 2022 on Thursday.

+The JSW Group alone committed an investment of Rs 1 lakh crore in the state, an official said.

+During the day, the state government unveiled 'Renewable Energy Policy 2022' in the programme.

-Chief Minister Naveen Patnaik have already assured the investors of all supports for setting up their projects.
+Chief Minister Naveen Patnaik has already assured the investors of all support for setting up their projects.

 While addressing the conclave, JSW Group Chairman Sajjan Jindal said the company has already committed Rs 60,000 crore during the previous event in 2018 and of which, over Rs 30,000 crore has been invested and the remaining amount will be pumped in soon.

-''Today, we make a commitment to invest another Rs 1 lakh crore in the state in various sectors,'' the JSW chief said, adding that the investment will be made in building a mega greenfield steel plant in Paradip, a silicon facility which will be used for making solar panels, and in renewable energy and many other areas.
+''Today, we make a commitment to invest another Rs 1 lakh crore in the state in various sectors,'' the JSW chief said on Thursday, adding that the investment will be made in building a mega greenfield steel plant in Paradip, a silicon facility which will be used for making solar panels, and in renewable energy and many other areas.

 Adani Ports and SEZ Ltd Chief Executive Officer Karan Adani said the company has invested Rs 7,600 crore in Odisha and the planned capital investment will exceed Rs 60,000 crore over the next ten years.